mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 When modeling your app in Studio Pro, use the **UnsubscribeFromIncomingEmail** Java action.
 When used with account parameter, the user (for the provided account) will be unsubscribed from incoming email.

-The input paramater includes the following:
+The input parameter includes the following:

 * **Email account** – email account consisting of incoming email configuration

 ### 4.7 Creating an Account Using Microsoft Azure OAuth 2.0 {#create-oauth}

 You can configure your account to authenticate with Microsoft Azure AD OAuth 2.0.
-Only one OAuth 2.0 provider can be configured per app.
+Multiple OAuth 2.0 providers can be configured per app.

 Click **Add Account** button to add a new account, and select the option **Use Microsoft Azure AD**.
 See [OAuth Provider Configuration Details](#oauth-config-details).